oapicf/swaggy-jenkins/clients/kotlin/generated/docs/BlueOceanApi.md

 <a name="getUser"></a>
 # **getUser**
-> SwaggyjenkinsUser getUser(organisation, user)
+> User getUser(organization, user)

-Retrieve user details for an organisation
+Retrieve user details for an organization

 ### Example
 ```kotlin